 *this post contains affiliate links

-Etsy has similar farmhouse shelf brackets that are made from 1/4′” thick steel flat bar but they’re at least $12.00 per shelf bracket plus shipping.
+Etsy has similar farmhouse shelf brackets that are made from 1/4′” thick steel flat bar but they’re at least $12.00 per set of shelf brackets plus shipping.
 So, to improvise, we made our own industrial farmhouse metal shelf brackets from 1/8″ thick steel flat bar from Lowes.
 The final cost for materials comes out to around a $1.00 per bracket!
 It pays to improvise, right?

 Here’s a quick rundown of the materials you’ll need to make your own metal shelf brackets: